Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

 Vanishing into thin air, you appear a short distance away with a burst of air.
-Teleport up to 15 feet into an empty tile of your choice and make a Prowess attack against all other creatures within a 5 foot radius of that tile.
+Teleport up to 3 tiles into an empty tile of your choice and make a Prowess attack against all other creatures within a 5 foot radius of that tile.
 If you hit, knock them prone.

-If you have at least 4 stacks of eldritch exposure, you can only teleport up to 5 feet, but you have advantage on the attack made after you teleport.
+If you have at least 4 stacks of eldritch exposure, you can only teleport up to 1 tile, but you have advantage on the attack made after you teleport.

 ### Mind Tendrils